Bernedoodle puppy sitting outside in front of a tree

 If you live in an apartment or a smaller home, a petite or mini Bernedoodle may be the best option.
 Their smaller size means they don’t need as much room to move around, and they tend to adapt well to limited space.
 Standard Bernedoodles, on the other hand, require more space to stretch out and roam.
 If you have a larger yard or live in a house with plenty of room, a standard Bernedoodle may be a good fit.

 While all Bernedoodles enjoy daily exercise, larger Bernedoodles generally require more physical activity.
-If you lead an active lifestyle and enjoy long walks, hikes, or outdoor activities, a standard or mini Bernedoodle would likely fit right into your routine.
-However, if you prefer a more laid-back lifestyle or have limited time for exercise, a petite Bernedoodle may be a better match.
+If you lead an active lifestyle and enjoy long walks, hikes, or outdoor activities, a standard or medium Bernedoodle would likely fit right into your routine.
+However, if you prefer a more laid-back lifestyle or have limited time for exercise, a petite or mini Bernedoodle may be a better match.

 The size of your Bernedoodle will also impact how you care for them.
-While the breed shares common traits across all sizes, there are some specific care considerations based on whether you have a petite, mini, medium or standard Bernedoodle.
+While the breed shares common traits across all sizes, specific care considerations depend on whether you have a petite, mini, medium, or standard Bernedoodle.

 Diet plays a crucial role in keeping your Bernedoodle healthy, and each size category has its own specific needs.
 Petite Bernedoodles, due to their smaller frames, require fewer calories compared to their larger counterparts.
 However, it’s important to ensure they receive nutrient-rich food to support their high energy levels.